The Addiction Program

 - Individuals pay privately for the program through individual therapy sessions with an addiction counselor/therapist (the program is overseen by counselors/therapists and Medical Doctors)

 - Portions of the program may be covered by insurance/Medicare (in- and/or out-of- network in some instances)

 Transitional Living Homes are available for Young Adults to assist with recovery and case management.
-Base rates are $2,600 per month (one meal per day with daily case management is included, as well as vocational rehab assistance.
+Base rates include one meal per day with daily case management included, as well as vocational rehab assistance.
 All utilities are included as well as basic cable.